hackclub/sprig/games/getting_started.md

 </details>

 ## Step 3
-Add some new levels.
+Edit the third level to make it solvable and add some new levels.
 <details>
 <summary>Stuck?
 Show Hint.</summary>

-Make a new map in `levels` variable.
-Look at how other maps are made.
+Levels are stored in the `levels` variable.
+Click the `map` button to edit it.
+Look at how other maps are made and make your own unique level.
 </details>

 ## Step 4